cylondata/twister2/docs/docs/concepts/task-system/task-system.md

 # Disk value to be allocated to each task instance
 twister2.taskscheduler.task.instance.disk: 500.0

-# CPU value to be allocated to each task instancetwister2.task.parallelism
+# CPU value to be allocated to each task instance
 twister2.taskscheduler.instance.cpu: 2.0

 # Prallelism value to each task instance